 It is almost impossible to correctly install a hardwood floor without removing doors in the room.
 Be very careful when removing a door from its hinge.
 Stack every entry under a separate blanket to avoid scratches.
 Take the doors to a different area of your home.

 Like all construction, removing and installing new floors will create dust.
-Seal off the installation area by covering the doorway(s) with a plastic sheet and painters tape.
+Seal off the installation area by covering the doorway(s) with a plastic sheet and painters in Ann Arbor.
 Alternatively, use plastic curtains or a ZipWall to contain sanding dust.

 Check Subfloor for Level